-- 2. Close the sample supply shut-off valve to the SCS. - Allow the sample bypass to flow until all residual gas has dissipated from the lines as indicated by no flow on the sample bypass flow meter. - 4.
-Close the low pressure flare or atmospheric vent header shut-off valve for the effluent from the sample bypass. - 5.
+- 1. Isolate the analyzer from the bypass following the procedure under To isolate the measurement sample cell for short-term shutdown $\rightarrow \square$. - 2.
+Close the sample supply shut-off valve to the SCS. - 3.
+Allow the sample bypass to flow until all residual gas has dissipated from the lines as indicated by no flow on the sample bypass flow meter. - 4.
+Close the low pressure flare or atmospheric vent header shut-off valve for the effluent from the sample return. - 5.
 Turn off power to the analyzer.

-If the system will not be out of service for an extended period, it is advised that power remain applied to the sample transport line electric tracer, if applicable, and the sample system enclosure heater.
+If the system will not be out of service for an extended period, it is advised that power remain applied to the sample transport line electric tracer and the sample system enclosure heater.

-5 Maintenance and Service
+5 Maintenance and service

-This chapter provides safety information for the maintenance and service of the $SS2\,100$ analyzer.
+This chapter provides safety information for the maintenance and service of the SS2100 analyzer.